ecency/ecency-vision/README.md

 ###### For Rebranding

 When setting up another service like Ecency with Ecency-vision software:
-* `CLIENT_ID`   -  iff USE_PRIVATE is 0, set this to what account will handle the permissions for posting level operations.
+* `HIVESIGNER_ID`   -  iff USE_PRIVATE is 0, set this to what account will handle the permissions for posting level operations.
-* `HIVESIGNER_SECRET`  - iff USE_PRIVATE is 0, set this to the "secret" field value in the [Hive Signer profile](https://hivesigner.com/profile) for the user named as your `CLIENT_ID`.
+* `HIVESIGNER_SECRET`  - iff USE_PRIVATE is 0, set this to the "secret" field value in the [Hive Signer profile](https://hivesigner.com/profile) for the user named as your `HIVESIGNER_ID`.
 This should be a lengthy lowercase hex string.

 ##### Edit "default" values